tterb/tterb.github.io/_posts/2016-11-05-how-to-upgrade-ssd-pt1.md

   <br>

   <p class="h-note"> Depending on the amount of data on your internal drive, cloning may take awhile.
-I would recommend you do this when you won&rsquo;t be needing to use your computer too heavily.</p>
+I would recommend doing this when you won&rsquo;t need to use your computer too heavily.</p>

 <br>
 <hr>